 - 1. Interrupt the AC Mains to the machine by the Distribution Panel Breaker or the machines input circuit breaker.
 The Inverter should then start. - 2.
 Turn the installation switch located on the inverter chassis to the off position.
 The inverter should stop. - 3.
-Disconnect the main battery fuse located on the inverter chassis. - 4.
-Locate the DC Discharge Switch (S3) and press it for 10 seconds.
+Open the battery circuit breaker - 4.
+Locate the DC Discharge Switch (S3) and press it for two minutes to discharge Dc capacitors. - 5.
+Using a DC Voltmeter measure the DC voltage across the dc capacitors to ensure the capacitors have been fully discharged.